ChabbaY/HM_SoSe2022_SWEII_team13/README.md

 ### isSame ###
     compares this to an [CLASSNAME] hp | prof | stud
     @param hp | prof | stud: Object to be compared with
-    @return true if same contents
+    @return true if identical class and same contents

 ### equals ###
     compares this to an Object o